Sreevarsiniguruswamy/SREEVARSINI_PROFILE/README.md

 # SREEVARSINI G B | At A Glance ⭐

 Civil Engineering graduate with a strong focus on continuous learning and skill development.
 Developed a strong interest in Data Science with hands-on exposure to Data Analytics and related fields.
-Motivated and adaptable, eager to apply my analytical skills, add value, and grow in collaborative environments.
+Motivated and adaptable, eager to apply my techical skills, add value, and grow in collaborative environments.

 ### 💻 Technical Skills

-**Programming & Analysis:** Python, SQL, Pandas
+** • Programming & Analysis:** Python, SQL, Pandas
-**Visualization:** Tableau, Power BI, Excel
+** • Visualization:** Tableau, Power BI, Excel
-**Foundations:** Statistics, Machine Learning (Basics)
+** • Foundations:** Statistics, Machine Learning (Basics)

 ### 📬 Reach Me Out